 In the world of nonprofit fundraising, certain terms can get a little muddled.
 On one hand, there are corporate matching gifts offered by companies.
 These programs match a portion of an employee’s donation to qualifying charitable organizations.

-On the other hand, there are matching gift or matching donation challenges that nonprofits themselves use to solicit donations.
+On the other hand, there are matching gift or matching donation challenges that nonprofits themselves use to solicit donations (like Giving Tuesday matching donations).
 In this case, a donor or foundation has typically promised to give a set amount of money or a grant if the organization can raise an equal or greater amount.
 Each challenge is different depending on the terms of the match.

 One of the core benefits of running a matching gift challenge campaign is that donors feel like they are doing double the good when making a gift: not only are they supporting the cause but also helping you access even more money because they gave.
 It’s a special kind of incentive that can motivate new and returning donors (and even your board members) to participate in an annual appeal, awareness day or even a local giving day or Giving Tuesday.